treehouse/email-style-guide/README.md

 ## Testing

-We use [HTMLProofer](https://github.com/gjtorikian/html-proofer) to check the documentation site for broken links, missing images, etc.
+We use [HTMLProofer](https://github.com/gjtorikian/html-proofer) to check the documentation site + templates for broken links, missing images, invalid html, etc.

+We currently run these HTMLProofer checks:

+* HtmlCheck
+* ImageCheck
+* LinkCheck
+* ScriptCheck

 Setup the dependencies: